SuperOfficeDocs/crmscript/docs/api-reference/classes/NSProjectAgent/GetProjectEventOnPerson.md

 # NSProjectEvent GetProjectEventOnPerson(Integer projectId, Integer personId)

-Gets a NSProjectEvent object from a project and a person.
+Gets an NSProjectEvent object from a project and a person.

 ## Parameters